learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 - Loop body
   - Code that runs on each pass through the loop.

-**_Usage_**: Use a `for` loop when you know exactly how many times you want the loop to run (for example, when you're looping through elements in an array).
+**_Usage_**: Use a `for` loop when you know how many times you want the loop to run (for example, when you're looping through elements in an array).

 #### Examples

 Let's take a look at an example and get some practice using the Node debugger.
 Enter the code below into the `index.js` file.

 > **Note:** You can, of course, copy/paste the code rather than typing it in yourself, but we recommend typing it in for now.
-The act of typing code develops muscle memory and helps your brain learn and internalize the syntax.
+The act of typing code develops muscle memory and helps your brain understand and internalize the syntax.

 ```js
 for (let age = 30; age < 40; age++) {